bjanderson70/sf-cross-cutting-concerns/README.md

 See this highlevel [blog](https://developer.salesforce.com/blogs/2018/10/configuration-first-replacing-code-at-runtime.html) on this framework.

-This code designed to encapsulate common cross-cutting concerns (logging, exception handling, **platform events**, caching, etc.).Often times cross-cutting concerns are an after-thought; or, hastily injected without any ability to manage or control.This project was to encapsulate those concerns and provide a mechanism to change/augment.
+This code designed to encapsulate common cross-cutting concerns (logging, exception handling, **platform events**, caching, etc.).Often times cross-cutting concerns are an after-thought; or, hastily injected without any ability to manage or control.This package encapsulates those concerns and provide a mechanism to change/augment.
 Changing behaviour is a matter of inheritance and specifying choice via custom metadata.
 See the [Wiki](https://github.com/bjanderson70/sf-cross-cutting-concerns/wiki) for more informaiton.

+## Caveat
+This package utilities a good deal of Object Oriented Principles (OOP) (as outlined in the blog linked).
+This [site](http://ootips.org/) provides information around OOP and elements therein.
+Without having a good Object Oriented base, you may be able to take advantage of the components within the package, but you will not fully realize the underlying benefits/intent.

 ## Getting Started